menocomp/chunk-promise/README.md

   });
 ```
 ## Any suggestions?
-Please do not hesitate to report an issue/improvement if you want to add more options/customizations to this library.
+Please do not hesitate to report any issue/improvement if you want to add more options/customizations to this library.